0atman/noboilerplate/scripts/13-rust-is-boring.md

 We are talking about Linux.

+Linux has to be perfect.

 Rust is not the first language to be tried as an alternative to C, to write the Linux kernel.

-C++ was proposed 25 years ago, but failed to meet Linus and the community's extremely high standards.
+C++ was proposed 25 years ago, but failed to meet Linus's and the community's extremely high standards.

 C++ is not good enough for the Linux kernel, but Rust is.